 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Protecting the rights of working parents is an important chunk of employment law, designed to help parents balance work and family life.
-As an employer, you’ll need to understand the ins and outs of the different types of leave that parents are entitled to take, eligibility criteria, and your statutory obligations.
+As an employer, you’ll need to understand the ins and outs of the different types of leave parents are entitled to take, eligibility criteria, and your statutory obligations.

 Not only will this keep you on the right side of the law, but it also helps build a feeling of support and fairness among your team.
 Unsure where to start?
 We’ve put together this guide on all things parental leave to give you a few pointers.
+You can find more guides and templates for employers in our resource centre.

 We often use the term ‘leave’ and ‘pay’ to mean the same thing but there’s actually a difference between the two.
 For example: